TaskarCenterAtUW/TDEI-template-datasvc-ts/README.md

     npm install
     ```
 2. To start the server, use the command `npm run start`
-3. The http server by default starts with 3000 port or whatever is declared in `process.env.APPLICATION_PORT`
+3. The http server by default starts with 3000 port or whatever is declared in `process.env.PORT`
 4. Other routes include a `ping` with get and post.
-Make `get` or `post` request to `http://localhost:3000/ping`
+Make `get` or `post` request to `http://localhost:3000/health/ping`